joserocha3/pablorocha.me/_posts/react-query-with-hasura.md

 Let's look at individual code blocks to understand how the list is being retrieved and rendered.

-The starting point is the `App` componenet.
+The starting point is the `App` component.
 We have to wrap out entire app in a `ReactQueryCacheProvider` component.
-This component places React Query's cache into the app's context, which enables it be acccessed anywhere in the component tree.
+This component places React Query's cache into the app's context, which enables it to be acccessed anywhere in the component tree.

 ```jsx
 const App = () => {